 The sign-up bonus is 50,000 miles when you spend $4,000 in the first three months.

 Additionally, Chase offers credit when users apply for TSA Precheck or Global Entry.
-They also ensure smooth transfer to hotel and airline rewards programs, car rental benefits, and no foreign transaction fees.
+They also ensure a smooth transfer to hotel and airline rewards programs, car rental benefits, and no foreign transaction fees.

 There is a $450 annual fee – but this is easily offset even by utilizing only some of the rewards.
 See the latest offer here.